cysouw/diathesis/text/c02_structure.md

 b.
 Sie verzaubert mich.
 :::

 A semantically special subgroup of object additions are ~~resultatives~~.
-A resultative diatheses adds an object that is the result of performing the predicate.^[Confusingly, the term "resultative" is also used in the literature with an aspectual meaning, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]
+A resultative diatheses adds an object that is the result of performing the activity described by the predicate.^[Confusingly, the term "resultative" is also used in the literature with an aspectual meaning, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]
 An overtly marked resultative is illustrated in [@next] with the diathesis between *arbeiten* 'to work' and the inherent reflexive *sich etwas erarbeiten* 'to acquire something through work', see [@sec:preverb-reflexive-resultative].
 The result of the work is added as an object in [@next b].

 ::: ex
 ~~Objective (resultative) [Ø › OBJ]~~

 a.
 Ich arbeite.
 b.
 Ich erarbeite mir ein Vermögen. \
-   (= Ich arbeite, und dadurch habe ich ein Vermögen.)
+   (= Ich arbeite, und das Resultat ist, dass ich ich ein Vermögen besitze.)
 :::

 Objectives and deobjectives are frequently attested without any overt marking (cf. ambitransitive/labile verbs), and in such 'covert' diatheses it is difficult to establish a direction.
 As already noted in the previous section, for the sake of organisation in this book I classify such covert alternations on the basis of (often debatable) semantic intuitions.
 For example, the verb *stören* 'to disturb' [@next] can be used both with and without an accusative object, see [@sec:case-accusative-drop].
 This is classified here as a deobjective diathesis.
 Such unmarked object drops are also attested with datives, see [@sec:case-dative-drop], and with governed prepositions, see [@sec:prepositions-demotion-of-object].
 The dropping of an object is also often possible to put the focus on the action itself, but then it is typically used with an adverbial, see [@sec:adverbial-action-focus] for an extensive discussion.